botaul/botmaster/README.md

 # twitter_autobase
 A Twitter bot that can read your DMs, then tweets like Twitter autobase.
-This project is a re-code of [autodm_base](https://github.com/ydhnwb/autodm_base)-[ydhnwb](https://github.com/ydhnwb) with many improvements and fixed bugs.
+This project is a re-code of [autodm_base](https://github.com/ydhnwb/autodm_base) by [Prieyudha Akadita S.](https://github.com/ydhnwb) with many improvements and fixed bugs.
 I know this bot is not perfect yet, issues and pull requests are welcome.
 If you like my projects, support me by giving me a star!
 Please report if you found a bug!
-If you have any questions, feel free to contact me on [Twitter (synthesis____)](https://twitter.com/synthesis____). <br>
+If you have any questions, feel free to contact me on [Twitter](https://twitter.com/synthesis____)

-I have a plan to create a website to provide free twitter autobase services.
-Contact me if you want to join and competent in front-end programming :)

 ## Notes
-- If you have followers more than 5K, follower filter may not work properly.
-Please delete or comment line 67-76 on twitter.py
 - Admin can send menfess although admin doesn't follow the bot
 - Admin pass muted word filters
+- If your followers are more than 5K, follower filter may not work properly.
+Comment or delete line 66-74 on twitter.py
+- I have 'commented' (deactivated) some nonessential features for autobase.
+If you want to make it active, just delete the comments in the script code
 ### Auto Accept message
 In the beginning, this bot will automatically fill all followers to follower_data.
 So it can't track new followers when the bot was just started.
-The algorithms of auto accept message is:<br>
+The algorithms of auto accept message is:
-1. follower_data.txt is empty, fill all followers to follower_data.txt<br>
+1. Truncate (delete contents) follower_data.txt, fill all followers to follower_data.txt
-2. Follower not in follower_data.txt, send message to new follower<br>
+2. Follower not in follower_data.txt, send message to new follower
-3. Follower stop following, remove follower from follower_data.txt
+3. Follower stop following, remove follower from follower_data.txt <br>
+If your followers didn't receive a message from the bot.
+Unfollow this bot for some minutes then follow it again.

 ## New Features & Fixed Bugs
-- Wait ratelimit with Tweepy
 - Added muted words
 - Only follower can sends menfess and message to admin
 - Auto accepts message requests (for open DM) by interacting sending a DM to new follower
-- Send DM to admin account
+- Send DM to admin account (deactivated)
 - Notify sender when the menfess sent or not
 - Tweet GIF and video
 - Edit media for Twitter API requirements
-- Fix moviepy when saving the file
 - Make (tweets) a Thread when characters > 280
-- Tweet a quote image
+- Tweet a quote image (deactivated)
-- Upload simple database (text) with push on github repo for backup
+- Sync simple database (text) on github repository
-- Set Timezone from constants
 - Set muted_words from DM
-- Upload 4 media
+- Upload more than one media

 ## Requirements
 - Good at basic python programming